pmareke/advent-of-code/README.md

 ### Day 6

 Today was an easy day finally!
+The tricky part was that the **part one** was able to solved using arrays but in the **part two** it produces and overdflow, and because of that I needed to change the approach.

 The main problem was counting the initial number of Lanternfishs per each day of live (from o to 8) and then iterate a **N** number of days, **part one** 80 and **part two** 256.